thedaviddelta/lingva-translate/README.md

 ### Docker

-An [official Docker image](https://hub.docker.com/r/thedaviddelta/lingva-translate) is available for easing the deployment using Compose, Kubernetes or similar technologies.
+An [official Docker image](https://hub.docker.com/r/thedaviddelta/lingva-translate) is available to ease the deployment using Compose, Kubernetes or similar technologies.
 Remember to also include the environment variable (simplified to `site_domain`) when running the container.

 #### Docker Compose: